Human Resources Staff

 The System Retirement Plan Manager will support the analysis and administration of the system retirement plan programs.
 This position reports to the Associate Vice Chancellor of Total Rewards and in addition to providing system-wide retirement plan education and training, will provide strategy recommendations based on research and analysis, resolve complex retirement plan issues and advise on system retirement plan policy.

-Dr. Tina Woodard, PHR, Assistant Vice Chancellor for Organizational Development
+Vacant, Assistant Vice Chancellor for Organizational Development

 The Assistant Vice Chancellor for Organizational Development directs the system-wide needs assessment for training and staff development to enhance the effectiveness of employee performance in achieving the system strategic plan.
 Additionally, the Assistant Vice Chancellor is the Organizational Development liaison to the System Office and designs programs to expand vertical expertise in key areas.
 This position is instrumental in developing and implementing a system-wide identification of emerging leaders for the Executive Leadership Institute.